Nate Parker: Published works

 Nate Parker is the author of the book Birth of a Nation: Nat Turner and the Making of a Movement in which he writes about the resistance against oppression.
-The first half of his book is about Nat Turner’s slave rebellion in the 19th century, and the other half explores the historical context of his rebellion and how it is relevant to modern events and discourse.
-The book was later adapted into a motion picture, The Birth of a Nation, which was also the directorial debut of Nate Parker.
+The first half of his book is about Nat Turner's slave rebellion in the 19th century, and the other half explores the historical context of his rebellion and how it is relevant to modern events and discourse.
+The book was later adapted into a motion picture, The Birth of a Nation, which was also the directorial debut of Parker.